-Most if not all delegations already appointed focal points for migration issues since a number of years.
-Furthermore, DG Migration and Home Affairs staff could only be deployed in a very limited number of priority delegations (United States, Russia, Geneva, Vienna, Turkey, China, India).
-In most cases these posts are shared with other directorates-general and cover also other issues falling under DG Migration and Home Affairs' competence (and do thus not necessarily focus on migration).
+34. Most if not all Delegations already appointed focal points for migration issues since a number of years.
+Furthermore, DG HOME staff could only be deployed in a very limited number of priority Delegations (US, Russia, Geneva, Vienna, Turkey, China, India).
+In most cases these posts are shared with other Directorates-General and cover also other issues falling under DG HOME competence (and do thus not necessarily focus on migration).

-As acknowledged by the recent European agenda on migration, there is a need to reinforce the expertise on migration in EU delegations.
-As a consequence, the Council has decided to strengthen the capacity of EU delegations in relation to addressing migration, and specifically to deploy European migration liaison officers in priority delegations, with a particular focus on the Neighbourhood region.
+As acknowledged by the recent European Agenda on Migration, there is a need to reinforce the expertise on migration in EU delegations.
+As a consequence, the Council has decided to strengthen the capacity of EU delegations in relation to addressing migration, and specifically to deploy European Migration Liaison Officers in priority delegations, with a particular focus on the Neighbourhood region.

-The creation of thematic units in DG International Cooperation and Development several years ago, including one on migration, reflects the importance attached to enhancing thematic expertise throughout the organisation, including in delegations.
+35. The creation of thematic units in DG International Cooperation and Development several years ago, including one on migration, reflects the importance attached to enhancing thematic expertise throughout the organisation, including in Delegations.

-An important part of the mandate of these thematic units involves thematic quality support for headquarters and delegation staff.
-The DG International Cooperation and Development unit in charge of migration and asylum has developed a number of tools to ensure that this support is provided in a coherent and efficient way.
-Orientation notes and guidelines, as well as thematic training modules, have been elaborated for this purpose.
+An important part of the mandate of these thematic units involves thematic quality support to Headquarters and Delegation staff.
+The DG DEVCO unit in charge of migration and asylum has developed a number of tools to ensure that this support is provided in a coherent and efficient way.
+Orientation notes and guidelines, as well as thematic training modules have been elaborated for this purpose.